TheOdinProject/curriculum/html_css/project_css_frameworks.md

 </div>

 ### Student Solutions
 Send us your solution so we can show others!
-Submit a link to the Github repo with your files in it by using any of the methods listed on the [contributing page](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md).
+Submit a link to the Github repo with your files in it by using any of the methods listed on the [contributing page](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md) or by editing [this file](https://github.com/TheOdinProject/curriculum/edit/master/html_css/project_css_frameworks.md).
 See the [Google Homepage project](/courses/web-development-101/lessons/html-css) for examples.

 <details markdown="block">
   <summary> Show Student Solutions </summary>